A 30-day sabbatical. An essay in why doing more isn’t always the answer.

 Because true belonging only happens when we present our authentic, imperfect selves to the world, our sense of belonging can never be greater than our level of self-acceptance.

 My entire life I’ve held myself to a standard of perfection.
 Like Joseph Goldstein letting go of the cat sitting on his lap, I’ll be trying to let go of that standard.

-PS: Have you ever been on a 10-day silent and meditation retreat?
-I’d love to hear about it in the comments below.
+Have you ever taken a 30-day sabbatical?
+I’d love to hear about it.